File-Maker/FileAtlas/PRIVACY.md

 FAFS exposes a local-only API on `127.0.0.1` for FileAtlas components on the same computer.

-FileAtlas Dev can create an offline licence request file (`.fareq`).
-That request contains an installation ID and public key so a licence can be issued for this installation.
+FileAtlas Dev can create an offline license request file (`.fareq`).
+That request contains an installation ID and public key so a license can be issued for this installation.
 FileAtlas does not send the request anywhere automatically; the user must manually choose to share it.

-FileAtlas LicenseManager does not upload requests, licences, customer names, notes, or owner keys.
+FileAtlas LicenseManager does not upload requests, licenses, customer names, notes, or owner keys.
 It opens and saves local files only when the owner chooses those files.

+FileAtlas Benchmark does not upload benchmark results.
+It writes local raw data, charts, PDFs, and sandboxed dummy files only to the benchmark output folder selected by the user.

 ## Deletion